IDMNYU/DM997X-Thesis-FA16/beginning_of_semester_status.md

 **What is your semester schedule for writing and production?** Calendarise your workload backwards from the first week in December as a rough guide.

-**Why have you chosen at this particular time to investigate your chosen thesis?
+**Why have you chosen at this particular time to investigate your chosen thesis**?

-(OPTIONAL) Other comments:**
+(OPTIONAL) Other comments: